sky-uk/mite/docs/design-deployment.rst

 - controller*: manages a test scenario and feeds tasks to the runners.
   (For more on how mite tests are organized, see the `README`_)
 - runner: responsible for injecting the test load into the target system
+- duplicator*: a message router between the controller/runner and their downstream components
+- collector: logs messages appearing on the mite message bus to a file
+- receiver: dispatches incoming messages to connected ``processors``
+- recorder*: listens for special messages on the bus and records them to a file.
+This is used for :ref:`data creation scenarios <data-creation-scenarios>`.
 - stats: aggregates raw messages from the controller and runner into statistical summaries
 - exporter*: (aka prometheus exporter) listens for aggregations from the stats component, and exposes these via HTTP to a :ref:`Prometheus instance <prometheus-doc>`
-- recorder*: logs messages appearing on the mite message bus to a file
-- collector: listens for special messages on the bus and records them to a file.
-This is used for :ref:`data creation scenarios <data-creation-scenarios>`.
-- receiver*: dispatches incoming messages to connected ``processors``
-- duplicator*: a message router between the controller/runner and their downstream components

 .. _README: https://github.com/sky-uk/mite#your-first-scenario